On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Determination of the almost simple subgroups

 \subsubsection{\texorpdfstring{$Ru$}{Ru}}

 This is almost the same as $HS$.
 Let $H\cong 2\cdot Ru$, so we require $p=5$.
 Up to isomorphism there is a unique $133$-dimensional simple module $M$, defined over $\F_5$, and $\mathcal{R}^H(M)$ is $1$-dimensional.
-Thus $H$ is unique up to $\mbG$-conjugacy.
+Since $H$ embeds in $E_7(5)$ \cite{kmr2000}, we see that $H$ is unique up to $\mbG$-conjugacy.
 (The action on $M(E_7)$ has composition factors $28$ and $28^*$, and is not semisimple.
 The easiest way to see this is that it contains $\SL_2(29)$, and this is seen not to be semisimple in Section \ref{sec:sl229}.)
+In \cite{kmr2000} they suggest showing directly that the unique anti-commutative non-associative algebra structure on the $133$-dimensional module forms a Lie algebra, and therefore give a further proof of the existence (and uniqueness) of $Ru$ in $E_7(5)$.
+For completeness, we do this in the supplementary materials.

 \begin{prop} Let $H\cong 2\cdot Ru$ and $p=5$. \begin{enumerate} \item There is exactly one $\mbG$-conjugacy class of subgroups $H$.
-If $H\leq G$ there are exactly two $G$-conjugacy classes of subgroups $H$.
-Furthermore, $N_\mbG(H)=H$. \item $H$ embeds in $G$ for all $q$ a power of $5$. \item We have that $N_{\bar G}(\bar H)$ is maximal in $\bar G$ if and only if $\bar G=E_7(5)$. \end{enumerate} \end{prop} \begin{proof} We have already noted that $H$ is unique up to $\mbG$-conjugacy.
+If $\bar H\leq G$ there are exactly two $G$-conjugacy classes of subgroups $\bar H$.
+Furthermore, $N_\mbG(H)=H$. \item $\bar H$ embeds in $G$ for all $q$ a power of $5$. \item We have that $N_{\bar G}(\bar H)$ is maximal in $\bar G$ if and only if $\bar G=E_7(5)$. \end{enumerate} \end{prop} \begin{proof} We have already noted that $H$ is unique up to $\mbG$-conjugacy.
 Since $\Out(H/Z(H))=1$, $N_\mbG(H)=H$, and therefore there are exactly two $G$-conjugacy classes by Lemma \ref{lem:diagswaps}.
-Since the Lie product is defined over $\F_5$, $H\leq 2\cdot E_7(5)$, and as there can be no overgroups of $H$ by Proposition \ref{prop:maxcont} this completes the proof of maximality. \end{proof}
+Since the Lie product is defined over $\F_5$, $H\leq 2\cdot E_7(5)$, and the proof of maximality is delayed until Section \ref{sec:proofofmaximality}. \end{proof}